wvwa25/SWE_Team_5/project/style-guide.md

+# Style Guide
+This Guide is built from existing google style guides.
+I will go over parts of them in this guide however please proceed to the given links if you are in need of a more in-depth summary.
 # Formatting Guidelines
-* This part of the guide uses the Google C# style guide as displayed in-depth [here](https://google.github.io/styleguide/csharp-style.html)
+* This part of the guide, along with the C# guidelines below, uses the Google C# style guide, see [here](https://google.github.io/styleguide/csharp-style.html)
-* I will go over it briefly in this guide however please proceed to the prior link if you are in need of a more in-depth summary.
 ## Naming rules
 ### Code
 * Names of classes, methods, enumerations, public fields, public properties, namespaces are in PascalCase.
 * Names of local variables, parameters: camelCase.